k0f1/configuring-linux-web-server/README.md

 4. Disbale the default virtual host with ```sudo a2dissite 000-default.conf```

- Finally, restart Apache with the `sudo apache2ctl restart`.
+5. Finally, restart Apache with the `sudo apache2ctl restart`.

-Refresh your browser and you should see your app runing Hello World!

 ### Create your application wsgi file